manu-chauhan/visionX/README.md

 3) Extra resources like images or gifs would go under `resources` .

-4) `Notebooks` dir will hold all Jupyter Notebooks for experiments and/or well as final runs for presenting results.
+4) `Notebooks` dir will hold all Jupyter Notebooks for experiments and/or final runs for presenting results.

 ----